dedis/odyssey/docs/dsmanager.md

 ## SSH keypair

 The enclave grants access via a ssh keypair that it find at the `PubKeyPath` variable that you must set in the configuration file.
-Put your public key there or generate a new keypair:
+Put your current public key path there.
+You can also generate a new keypair with:

 ```bash
 # dsmanager/app